jearod/devops/README.md

 Adding another comment to activale webhook x2

-Again adding a comment to trigger webhook with Jenkinsfile
+Again adding a comment to trigger webhook with Jenkinsfile (second try)